-When the power is turned on, the pedal power assist level defaults to the "middle/medium" 2nd LED light..
+When the power is turned on, the pedal power assist level defaults to the "ECO".
 From there, press the "+" and "-" buttons to increase or decrease pedal power assistance respectively.
+Each level increases the assist by 20%.

-Assistance Level - Riding Conditions
+Assistance Levels - Riding Conditions

-High Assistance Level: More electric power, less human propulsion are applied to the bike.
+High Assistance Level: More electric power, less human propulsion is applied to the bike.
 Suited for uphill, head wind, or heavy load riding.